 As of December 31, 2021, our Monahans mine had production capacity of 5.0 million tons and is located on approximately 32,224 gross acres of land in Ward County, Texas, with onsite processing and truck loading facilities.
 We commenced construction of our Monahans mine in February of 2018 and commenced operations in October 2018.
-The facility is located approximately 3 miles northeast of Monahans, Texas, and is accessible via Texas State Highway 115 and Interstate 20.
+Geographically, our Monahans facility is located at approximately 31° 39' 32.53'' N latitude and 102° 52' 55.46'' W longitude and is situated approximately 3 miles northeast of Monahans, Texas, and is accessible via Texas State Highway 115 and Interstate 20.
+The Midland International Air and Space Port is located approximated 40 miles east of the facility.
 The facility's primary utilities include three phase power from natural gas from an interstate transmission line and groundwater from onsite wells, all of which are present in sufficient quantities to sustainably support a facility producing in excess of 10 million tons annually.
 The facility was designed with redundancies to provide enhanced reliability and minimize the potential for bottlenecks throughout the processing and loadout operation.

-The Monahans facility has 118,847 million tons of associated proven reserves as of December 31, 2021.
-The sand deposits are up to feet thick and consist of 40/70-mesh and 100-mesh sand, with an anticipated production mix of approximately 50% 40/70-mesh and approximately 50% 100-mesh.
+The Monahans facility has 118.8 million tons of associated proven reserves as of December 31, 2021.
+The sand deposits generally range from 60 to over 100 feet thick and consist of 40/70-mesh and 100-mesh sand, with an anticipated production mix of approximately 50% 40/70-mesh and approximately 50% 100-mesh.
 The crush strength of the sand mined at the facility is 7,000 to 8,000 PSI for 40/70-mesh and between 10,000 to 11,000 PSI for 100-mesh.
 Given the open-dune reserves and natural aquifer, sand is generally extracted from the mine through surface excavation through mining by electric dredge.
 The facility was constructed with a modular design that facilitates future expansion opportunities.
-The Monahans facility is has onsite transportation infrastructure capable of loading more than 35 trucks per hour on average.
+The Monahans facility has onsite transportation infrastructure capable of loading more than 35 trucks per hour on average.

 We lease all of the reserves associated with our Monahans facility.
-See "-Mineral Leases" for more information.
+See "-Our Lease and Royalty Arrangements" for more information.
 We have received the material permits required to operate our Monahans facility from the TCEQ Air Permits Division, Ward County, MSHA and TxDOT.
-See "-Permits" for more information.
+See "-Our Permits" for more information.